Can You Get HIV From Oral Sex?

 Can you get HIV from oral sex?

 It is possible in theory, but in typical real-world scenarios it is considered extremely low risk.
-Most infections are not caused by oral sex.
-If you want a personalised probability based on your exact details, use the assessment.
+Most HIV infections are not caused by oral sex.

 Is giving oral sex riskier than receiving it?

 Yes.
-The person using their mouth has the higher theoretical risk, mainly when there is blood, open sores, or ejaculation in the mouth with high viral load.
+The person using their mouth has the higher theoretical risk, mainly when there is blood, open sores, bleeding gums, or ejaculation in the mouth with a partner who has a high viral load.

 Do I need PEP after oral sex only?

-In most guidance, oral-only exposure without blood or major trauma is not usually a scenario where PEP is recommended.
-If you are worried about timing or eligibility, read PEP and PrEP and speak with a clinician based on your exact details.
+In most guidance, oral-only exposure without blood, major trauma, or other high-risk features is not usually a scenario where PEP is recommended.
+If you are within 72 hours and worried about specific details, speak with a clinician urgently.

 Should I test after oral sex?